LukeShu/leaguer/doc/Sprint2-Retrospective.md

 # Implemented but not working well

+## Not Applicable (#all-or-nothing)

+Everything we implemented was implemented well, or else we didn't implement it.

 # Not implemented

+## Email Verification Option (#email-verify)
+## Project Leaguer Logo {#logo}

 # How to improve

 Our biggest fault this time around was the lack of motivation before spring break.
 Our commits slowed to a halt the week before spring break.